PimenovAlexander/resources/technical-reference/contracts/pool.md

   * @param  amount
   * @param  sqrtPriceLimitX96
   * @param  minAmountOut
   * @param  gasLimit   amount of gas (in gas units).
-If gasLimit is 0 - default value is used - that equals to contract gas limit from config
+If gasLimit is 0 - default value is used - that equals to contract gas limit from the config

   * @return0 amount of jetton0 that would be put to/get from the pool
   * @return1 amount of jetton1 that would be put to/get from the pool